 Construction General Permit

-This track will focus on the 2022 Construction General Permit and will include discussions on stormwater related construction challenges including: innovative BMPs and controls; Total Maximum Daily Load (TMDL) implementation; passive treatment; challenges and solutions to site management; implementing cost controls; resolving monitoring and sampling issues; navigating the different challenges of linear underground and overhead projects; and other implementation experiences.
+This track will focus on the current Construction General Permit and will include discussions on stormwater-related construction challenges including: innovative BMPs and controls; Total Maximum Daily Load (TMDL) implementation; passive treatment; challenges and solutions to site management; implementing cost controls; resolving monitoring and sampling issues; navigating the different challenges of linear underground and overhead projects; and other implementation experiences.

 Equity and Environmental Justice